getsentry/sentry-docs/src/wizard/node/awslambda.md

 Sentry.AWSLambda.init({
   dsn: "___PUBLIC_DSN___",

+  // Set tracesSampleRate to 1.0 to capture 100%
+  // of transactions for performance monitoring.
-  // We recommend adjusting this value in production, or using tracesSampler
+  // We recommend adjusting this value in production
-  // for finer control
   tracesSampleRate: 1.0,
 });